mdp-aerosol-group/epcapeDAQ/site/src/index.md

 ## System

-NC State University is deploying a size-resolved CCN system that measures the particle size distribution and CCN distribution for denuded and undenuded CCN.
+The University of California, Riverside is deploying a size-resolved CCN system that measures the particle size distribution and CCN distribution for denuded and undenuded CCN.

 ## Location